If You Don’t Want Your Kids to Be Ill-Mannered, Stop Doing These 5 Things

 As parents, consistently encouraging politeness and respect is one of the things that come naturally.
 It’s easy to think of ways to teach kids to be respectful, but sometimes certain actions teach them the opposite.

-Here are some things to stop doing so that your child won’t grow up to be ill mannered.
+Here are some things to stop doing so that your child won’t grow up to be ill-mannered.

 1. Stop being afraid of them

-If your child becomes demanding and you panic just to fulfill their request, this may be sending the wrong message.
+If your child becomes demanding and you panic just to fulfil their request, this may be sending the wrong message.
 Kids may get used to the idea of using crying or throwing a fit as a way to manipulate.
 While indulging them is part of the way parents show they care, it’s important not to overdo it.

 According to Dr. Susan Newman, the first step to changing unhealthy patterns is to ask yourself if you’re spoiling your kid by giving them “unearned privileges.”
 This happens when you give in to their every whim, for example, to gain their approval or make up for things you didn’t experience in your own childhood.
 Try to help them learn about the difference between a “want” and a “need.”